MaheerJishan3/icpc-2024-preliminary/README.md

   - Solution strategy and algorithms used
   - Code implementation with comments for clarity

-## Repository Structure

-- **Problem_Set/**: Contains the `ICPC Preliminary Dhaka Site 2024 Problem Set.pdf`.
-- **Competition_Submissions/**: Holds the codes submitted during the competition.
-- **Solutions/**: Organized by problem, each folder includes:
-  - `solution_code.ext`: The complete code for the solution.
-  - `explanation.md`: Detailed explanation of the approach, algorithms, and solution strategy.

 ## Contributors

 - [Maheer Alam](https://github.com/MaheerJishan3)
 - [Fardin Kamal](https://github.com/fardinkamal62)

-## License

-This project is for educational purposes, sharing our experience and solutions from the ICPC Preliminary Dhaka Site 2024.
-Please refer to the license file for terms and conditions.